 Bio

 An Edinburgh-based artist and illustrator working in a wide range of traditional and digital mediums.
-As a member of the Scottish Artists’ Union, Bronwen has so far worked with two national charities on illustration projects.
+As a member of the Scottish Artists’ Union and Visual Arts Scotland, Bronwen has so far worked with two national charities on illustration projects.
 Her work embraces the human condition and the curious world we find ourselves in – sometimes with a touch of whimsy.
 She is currently studying HND Contemporary Art Practice, and relishing any opportunity to get her work out there.

 Instagram: @bronwenwinterphoenix_artist